osrm/sigma/README.md

 ![Demo Site](Frontend.png)

-You can use this demonstration site to evaluate the project and see how it works.
+You can use this demonstration site to evaluate the project and observe how it works.
-Please refer to the demo video submitted for the hackathon for instructions on how to use this site.
+For instructions on using this site, please refer to the demo video submitted for the hackathon.

 The backend API server is deployed at [https://api.softgate.co.jp/sigma](https://api.softgate.co.jp/sigma).
 The frontend mentioned above is configured to work with this backend API server.

-These operate on the Ethereum Sepolia testnet and Solana devnet.
+The system operates on the Ethereum Sepolia testnet and Solana devnet.
-To perform actual bridge operations, you will need ETH and USDC on the Sepolia testnet.
+To perform bridge operations, you will need ETH and USDC on the Sepolia testnet.

-To obtain testnet ETH and USDC, you can use the following faucet services (but not limited to them):
+You can obtain testnet ETH and USDC through the following faucet services (among others):

 - [Alchemy Faucet](https://www.alchemy.com/faucets/ethereum-sepolia) (ETH)
 - [Google Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) (ETH)
 - [Circle Faucet](https://faucet.circle.com/) (USDC)

-Additionally, a compatible wallet must be installed in your browser and be set to interact with Ethereum Sepolia testnet.
+You must also have a compatible wallet installed in your browser that is configured to interact with the Ethereum Sepolia testnet.
-Note that this application requires a wallet that can sign transactions without broadcasting them to the network.
+This application requires a wallet capable of signing transactions without broadcasting them to the network.
-During development, we used the Brave Wallet.
+We used the Brave Wallet during development.
-We have not verified functionality with other wallets, and MetaMask is *not* supported due to transaction signing limitation.
+We have not verified compatibility with other wallets, and MetaMask is *not* supported due to transaction signing limitations.

 # Directory structure